Saddleback Maine: Arctaris Impact Fund purchase

 After months of negotiations, the Berry family agreed to sell the ski resort to Arctaris Impact Fund after seven months of negotiations.
 The new general manager of Saddleback Mountain, Andy Shepard announced he hopes to reopen the mountain for the 2020–2021 season, sometime between Thanksgiving and Christmas of 2020.
 The mountain has been closed since the 2014–2015 season.
 On January 31, 2020, Saddleback was officially sold to Arctaris Impact Fund.
-In February, a new Doppelmayr high speed quad was announced along with lodge upgrades, new snowmaking, and a fair ticket pricing approach.
+In February, it was announced that Rangeley would be replaced by a new high speed quad constructed by Doppelmayr, accompanied by lodge upgrades, new snowmaking, and a fair ticket pricing approach.
 On March 18, the new Saddleback Mountain website went live, which allowed for season pass and locker sales, as well as a section detailing the investments for the 2020–2021 season.
-During February, March, and April 2020, the Novel Coronavirus Pandemic caused massive disruption to the ski industry and global economy, however, Saddleback announced that their investments are moving forward as expected, with the opening date scheduled for December 15, 2020.
-The ski area officially reopened to the public on December 15, 2020, despite the ongoing COVID-19 pandemic.
+During February, March, and April 2020, the COVID-19 pandemic caused massive disruption to the ski industry and global economy, however, Saddleback announced that their investments were moving forward as expected, with the opening date scheduled for December 15, 2020.
+The ski area officially reopened to the public on December 15, 2020.

 Saddleback reborn

 First season back

 After Saddleback's successful first season operating since 2015, they surpassed their expected skier visit goal of 70,000 people.
-Opening on December 15, 2020, during the COVID Pandemic.
-Throughout the season, Andy Shepard, the General Manager, released plans for next season such as mountain biking trails, a new Cupsuptic T-Bar, solar farm, and a mid-mountain lodge set to be located at the top of the Rangeley Express Chair.
-Saddleback released a plan to open in late November however the date revised to December 15th due to construction of the Rangeley Quad.
+Throughout the season, Andy Shepard, the General Manager, released plans for next season such as mountain biking trails, a new Cupsuptic T-Bar, solar farm, and a mid-mountain lodge set to be located at the top of the Rangeley quad.
+Saddleback had released a plan to open in late November, however the date revised to December 15, due to delays in completing the new Rangeley quad.